On-call firefighters

 Training

-On-call firefighters are given full training to ensure they can provide effective and efficient service at an emergency.
+On-call firefighters are given thorough and specialist training to ensure they can provide effective and efficient service at an emergency.

-Our on-call firefighters are also expected to attend drill sessions once a week to ensure these skills are maintained.
+Our on-call firefighters are also expected to attend drill sessions once a week at their fire station alongside the rest of their crew to ensure these skills are maintained.

 Salary